cimug-org/CIMTool/dev-docs/Includes/Kena/Kena-README.md

 ## Relationship to Other Projects

-- **CIMUtil** — its single OSGi dependency.
+- **CIMUtil**: its single OSGi dependency.
 All profile model, XMI import, and validation logic in CIMUtil uses the Kena `OntModel` API.
-- **CIMToolPlugin** — uses Kena for the project model cache, editors, views, and the incremental build system.
+- **CIMToolPlugin**: uses Kena for the project model cache, editors, views, and the incremental build system.
-- **RCPUtil** — no dependency on Kena.
+- **RCPUtil**: no dependency on Kena.
-- **com.cimphony.cimtoole** — uses Kena `OntModel` and related types via `Import-Package` declarations for Ecore extraction and generation.
+- **com.cimphony.cimtoole**: uses Kena `OntModel` and related types via `Import-Package` declarations for Ecore extraction and generation.
-- **cimtool-cli** — packages `kena.jar` alongside `cimutil.jar` in the CLI uber JAR.
+- **cimtool-cli**: packages `kena.jar` alongside `cimutil.jar` in the CLI uber JAR.
 At CLI runtime, all RDF operations go through the Kena API.